captionpoint/captionpoint-plays/PETER-PAN-scratch.md

 ---

+## MICHAEL:
-MICHAEL That’s like saying unicorns are real because there is a word and a mental picture for them.
+That’s like saying unicorns are real because there is a word and a mental picture for them.

 ---

+## ANN:
-ANN  That’s an old problem in linguistics—
+That’s an old problem in linguistics—

 ---